grycap/oscar-landing/content/english/blog/post-oscar-node-red.md

 <div align="center">
 <figcaption >Figure 10.
 OSCAR Info node subflow. </figcaption></div>

-For the different services that have been installed in OSCAR, subflows were created (Figure 11) to access each specific service and a generic subflow to access the service that the user deems appropriate.
+For the different services installed in OSCAR, subflows were created (Figure 11) to access each specific service and a generic subflow to access the service that the user deems appropriate.

 <div align="center">
 <p><img src="../../images/blog/post-node-oscar/image/node-oscar-subflow.png" alt="Figure 11.
 Subflows created to interact with OSCAR." title="Figure 11.
 Subflows created to interact with OSCAR."></p>